Political activity of the Knights of Columbus: Religious and racial discrimination

 That convention was scheduled to be held at the Roosevelt Hotel in New Orleans.
 A few days before the Convention, new Supreme Knight John W. McDevitt learned the hotel admitted only white guests.
 After he threatened to move the Convention to another venue, the hotel changed its policy.

-The Order participated in the Civil Rights Movement and, in the spring of 1963, Hart attended a conference at the White House led by Knight and President John F. Kennedy to discuss civil rights.
+The Order participated in the Civil Rights Movement.
+In the spring of 1963, Hart attended a conference at the White House led by Knight and President John F. Kennedy to discuss civil rights.
+That same year, the Order organized and funded a large number of African Americans who traveled to Washington DC for the March on Washington.
+Because they were unable to find hotels or other housing accommodations in the city, they stayed in the gymnasium at The Catholic University of America.

 In 2017, at a time of rising racial tensions in the United States, Anderson, Rev. Eugene Rivers, and others began calling on Americans to adopt Martin Luther King's principles of non-violence.
 Anderson and Rivers co-authored a piece in Time, and the Knights and Rivers' Seymour Institute for Black Church and Policy Studies sent out letters to religious leaders around the country promoting non-violence.
 The pair also asked them "to help lead our country away from the precipice of violence and toward a future of honest and open civil discourse and respect for the dignity of each person."
 The two also spoke at a Knights-sponsored gathering of Christian leaders at the Martin Luther King Jr. Memorial on the need for racial harmony.
 That same year, the Knights began funding the United States Conference of Catholic Bishops' Ad Hoc Committee Against Racism, and continued to do so during its second three year term.
 (Note: The other funders were the Black and Indian Missions Office and the Catholic Campaign for Human Development.)